bmolgano/bmolgano.github.io/introduction.md

 # Research Questions
 1. Which Colorado counties are projected to experience the highest population growth between 2025 and 2055?
+	Front Range Counties like El Paso, Adams, Weld, Arapahoe, and Douglas.

 2. How is the age distribution expected to change across Colorado regions over the next 20–30 years?
+   Colorado is aging, the share and count of residents age 65+ grow fastest, while working-age growth moderates and varies by region.

 3. What percentage of projected population growth in Colorado is among adults aged 18–64 versus those aged 65 and older?
+   Projections show the 65+ population growing roughly by half by 2050, meaning older adults account for a disproportionately large share of net growth.

 4. How might these demographic shifts correlate with future mental health service demand by region?
+   Regions with rapid growth in older adults can expect rising need for late-life depression care, dementia-related services, and caregiver supports, while fast-growing younger corridors may see demand for adolescent and young-adult services.

 5. Which Colorado counties currently face mental health provider shortages, and how might that overlap with projected population growth?
+   Many rural and frontier counties carry Mental Health Professional Shortage Area designations, and underserved pockets also exist in metro counties.

 6. Are there specific age groups driving the largest increases in projected service demand?
+   Yes, older adults (especially 65+ and 75+) are the fastest-growing cohorts, and in some metros, adolescents and young adults also increase with overall growth.

 7. What policies or programs are already in place to address projected mental health service needs across Colorado?
+   Colorado’s Behavioral Health Administration (BHA) leads system reforms and workforce efforts, backed by substantial state and federal behavioral-health spending, and statute establishes a statewide workforce-development program.

 8. How do rural and urban counties compare in terms of both projected population growth and existing mental health resources?
+   Urban Front Range counties see the largest absolute population gains and more providers overall but still contain underserved areas.

 9. What gaps exist in the current data that make it harder to forecast mental health service demand?
+   Key gaps include timely, granular service-utilization data, consistent race/ethnicity and payer detail, provider capacity and wait-time data, and small-area population projections beyond 2050.

 10. How can predictive modeling help mental health organizations and policymakers plan for future needs more effectively?
+   Models can combine demographic projections with current utilization to rank regions by future risk.